Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 Email lists continue to be one of the most valuable owned marketing commodities for brands but relevancy is key to maximising open and conversion rates.
 Use a form optimisation tool like Leadformly to get people signing up and then something like ActiveCammpaign to send targeted messages to people based on what they signed up to.

-Conversion optimisation has become an integral part of marketing since mobile and UX design went mainstream but are we really creating a better web in 2017?
+Conversion optimisation has become an integral part of marketing since mobile and UX design went mainstream but are we really creating a better web?

 #11: The average ROI on CRO tools is 223%.
 (Venture Beat)